To install the NSP

 93

-Perform the following steps for each Flow Collector node.
+If flow collection is enabled, perform the following steps for each Flow Collector node.

 1. Enter the following to open an SSH session on the node.